jolicode/castor/doc/03-arguments.md

 }
 ```

-Which can be called like this:
+Which can be called like that:

 ```bash
 $ php castor.phar command foo bar